-You will leave the classroom, and Rome, to investigate course themes in the field on three inspiring study trips.
+You will leave the classroom, and Rome, to investigate course themes in the field on at least three inspiring study trips.
+Trips may include:

 Discover the vibrant atmosphere of Milan, the Italian capital of contemporary design and Verona, an inspiring blend of ancient ruins, medieval castles and modern urban, architectural and interior design.
-Students may also travel independently to nearby Venice after this trip.
+A trip to Venice may be included or easily accessible as independent travel.

-Visit the dynamic city of Naples, one of the Europe’s great cultural capitals, and explore the streets, houses, baths and monuments of ancient Pompeii, preserved by the eruption of mount Vesuvius in 79 AD.
+Visit the dynamic city of Naples, one of the Europe’s great cultural capitals, and explore the streets, houses, baths and monuments of ancient Herculaneum & Pompeii, preserved by the eruption of mount Vesuvius in 79 AD.

 Tivoli Day Trip

-This day-trip will take you to the nearby town of Tivoli, to visit the ruins of Roman Emperor Hadrian’s city-sized villa, the grand Villa D’Este, whose gardens and fountains define Renaissance landscape design and the Jubilee Church designed by Richard Meier as one of the most striking contemporary churches in the world.
+This day-trip will take you to the nearby town of Tivoli, to visit the city-sized ruins of Hadrian’s Villa, the grand Villa D’Este, whose gardens and fountains define Renaissance landscape design and Richard Meier’s striking contemporary Jubilee Church.